famendola1/Worksheet-Digitalization/README.md

 | Integer | communicator |
 | String  | reflection   |

 The id uniquely identifies each quiz result from one another.
 Collaborator, challenger, communicator, and contributor store the calculated points for each of those categories from the quiz.
 The student_id is stored so that each quiz_result also knows about and is linked to the student it belongs to.
 Reflection holds the student's written repsonse to their quiz results.
 We chose to not make reflection its own model because it is just a form response and has no attributes.
-A quiz result belongs to a student andwill have 18 answer objects corresponding to how the quiz was answered.
+A quiz result belongs to a student and will have 18 answer objects corresponding to how the quiz was answered.

 ### Answer